 $ voltadmin shutdown

-Then you can restart the database and load the new schema and data files:
+Then you can re-initialize and start the database and load the new schema and data files:

 The first thing you might notice, without doing any other queries, is that loading the data files is faster.
 In fact,